rboschin/dockernator-revamped/README.md

 The package can be installed through Composer:

-# Add a personal package in gitlab
+# Add a personal package in github
     "repositories": [
       {
           "type": "vcs",